-- Providing free school uniform vouchers for Early Years Pupils - Holding a wide range of events for the benefit of the local community Christmas and other seasonal experiences (these have been reduced this year due to the COVID 19 Pandemic). - Subsidising school trips, visits and residential visits for all pupils. - Taking part in the National Free School Voucher scheme (235 pupils took part in the scheme). - Dropping off food parcels and craft packs for families in need during the COVID 19 Pandemic. - Providing IT equipment for disadvantaged children during the COVID 19 Pandemic
+- Providing free school uniform vouchers for all pupils. - Holding a wide range of events for the benefit of the local community Christmas and other seasonal experiences - Supporting local community groups and events during the Summer Break. - Subsidising school trips, visits and residential visits for all pupils. - Taking part in the National Free School Voucher scheme (282 pupils took part in the scheme).